Ties with Saudis at stake as US releases findings on killing

 The United States has pledged to tell the world its conclusions on what role Saudi Arabia’s crown prince played in the brutal killing and carving up of a U.S.-based journalist, but as important is what comes next — what the Biden administration plans to do about it.

-Ahead of the release of the declassified U.S. intelligence report, President Joe Biden was expected to speak to Saudi King Salman as soon as Thursday for the first time since taking office more than a month ago.
-It will be a later-than-usual courtesy call to the Middle East ally, timing that itself reflects Biden’s displeasure.
+Ahead of the release of the declassified U.S. intelligence report, and announcement of any U.S. punitive measures, President Joe Biden spoke to Saudi King Salman on Thursday for the first time since taking office more than a month ago.
+It was a later-than-usual courtesy call to the Middle East ally, timing seen as reflecting Biden’s displeasure.
+Still, a White House readout made no mention of the killing or the report.

 The killing drew bipartisan outrage.
 Republican Sen. John Cornyn of Texas said Thursday he hopes Biden talks to the king ”very straight about it, and very emphatically, and says that this is not acceptable.”
 Democratic Sen. Tim Kaine of Virginia said he understood the administration to be considering new sanctions to accompany release of the report.
 “So it’s a day of reckoning, but one that’s long overdue.”